Néstor Braunstein: Biography

 In Mexico, he introduced Lacan's teachings by different means in different venues.
-He taught the first course devoted to Lacanian Studies (UNAM, 1977), published the first Mexican article on Lacan (Lust, Mexico, n° 1, 1979) and wrote the forementioned book Psiquiatría, teoría del sujeto, psicoanálisis (Hacia Lacan.
+He taught the first course devoted to Lacanian Studies (UNAM, 1977), published the first Mexican article on Lacan (Lust, Mexico, n° 1, 1979) and wrote the aforementioned book Psiquiatría, teoría del sujeto, psicoanálisis (Hacia Lacan.
 In 1980 he co-founded a pioneering institute devoted to the Lacanian clinic (Fundación Mexicana de Psicoanálisis).
 Braunstein was also the chairman and co-founder of the first officially recognized psychoanalytic teaching institution in the country (Centro de Investigaciones y Estudios Psicoanalíticos, 1982) where he taught until 2003.